CameronGorrie/react-kicking-the-tires/presentation/react-kicking-the-tires.md

 ---

-# What is the Virtual DOM?
+# Intro to the Virtual DOM

+^ React's killer feature was the virtual DOM because it makes coding UI so much easier

+^ Instead of telling the browser to go from the previous version of our app to the next version, we tell React what we want our next state to look like and have it figure it out for us, it's declarative inversion of control

 ^ We should think of it as more of a pattern than a specific technology

-^ Conceptually it is a tree of objects representing the user interface

-^ Valuable because it allows you to build apps without thinking about state

-^ For now we'll think of the Virtual DOM as being a tree of React elements but also be aware that React has it's own internal objects called fibers to hold additional information about the component tree that are considered part of the virtual dom implementation
+^ Think of the Virtual DOM as a tree of React elements that represent the user interface but also be aware that React has it's own internal objects called fibers that hold additional information about the component tree

 The Virtual DOM is an abstraction of the HTML DOM with the following characteristics:

 - Detached from the browser-specific implementation details
-- Allows you to build apps without thinking about state transitions
+- Allows us to build apps without thinking about state transitions

 [.footer: [Attribute differences between DOM & VDOM in React](https://reactjs.org/docs/dom-elements.html#differences-in-attributes)]